tez-capital/docs.tez.capital_content/en/tezgov/tutorials/voting-on-proposals.md

 title: "> Voting on Proposals"
 weight: 1
 type: docs
-summary: TezGov Proposal Voting Tutorial
+summary: How to vote on Tezos protocol proposals using the TezGov portal
 ---

 Follow along on Youtube!